 Because they pay such close attention to their money, they’re not wasting money on late fees, overdraft notices or money leaks like gym memberships that have been canceled or magazine subscriptions they stopped long ago.

-Paying attention isn’t really that hard.
-Just make a commitment to open your statements and looking at the details and you’ll be ahead of the game.
+Paying attention isn’t that hard.
+Just commit to open your statements and looking at the details, and you’ll be ahead of the game.

 2. They Live On Less Than They Make